 Clara Krivoy heads the Ibero-America Private Clients practice.
 Ms. Krivoy provides legal advice and support to individuals, families, family offices and their holdings having interests in Spain, Portugal and Latin America, as they maintain or look to establish a US, multi-jurisdictional or...

-Claude Serfilippi is an ex-officio member of the firm’s Management Committee and has extensive experience in advising domestic and foreign clients and financial institutions in corporate and securities matters, including mergers and acquisitions.
-His securities experience includes the...
+Claude Serfilippi is an ex-officio member of the firm’s Management Committee and Co-Head of Chadbourne's Capital Markets Group.
+Claude has extensive experience in advising domestic and foreign clients and financial institutions in corporate and securities matters, including mergers and...

 John Verrill is an English qualified solicitor who works in the London office.
 His practice centers on domestic and international insolvency work for creditors, debtors and insolvency and restructuring professionals.